 The FDA-approved label for Nuplazid lists common side effects including confused state and peripheral edema (swelling of the legs, feet, or ankles).

-Rare but serious side effects listed for Nuplazid can include increased risk of death in older adults with dementia.
+Rare but serious side effects listed for Nuplazid can include heart rhythm changes.

 For more details about this treatment, visit: